What to Feed a Dog: A Simple Guide to Healthy Meals and Safe Foods

 - Onions, garlic, leeks — damage red blood cells

-- Xylitol (artificial sweetener) — causes rapid insulin release and liver failure
+- Xylitol (artificial sweetener in gum, some peanut butters) — causes rapid insulin release and liver failure

 - Avocado — contains persin, harmful to dogs